jeka-dev/jeka/README.md

 ## How to Release ?

 Release is done automatically by Github action on PUSH on *master*.
-If the last commit message title contains a word like 'Release:XXX' then a tag XXX is created and the binaries will be published on Maven Central.
+If the last commit message title contains a word like 'Release:XXX' (case matters) then a tag XXX is created and the binaries will be published on Maven Central.
 Otherwise, the binary wll be simply pushed on OSSRH snapshot.